January 2005 (Part 1)

 - Going deeper into Zen (a cosmic awakening) suddenly my kungfu patterns were no longer physical movements but a continuous flow of energy

-- This reminded me that the ultimate aim of my Shaolin training was to attend Zen (total realization of Cosmic Reality).
+- This reminded me that the ultimate aim of my Shaolin training was to attain Zen (total realization of Cosmic Reality).

 - And one might not be a follower of Zen (Zen Buddhism) to attain this highest realization.

-You can have more details by logging into my webpage http://www.shaolin-wahnam.org/zen.html It is difficult to convey pronunciation over an e-mail, but if you pronounce it the way it is spelt your pronunciation will be intelligible to most people.
+You can have more details by logging into my webpage What is Zen.
+It is difficult to convey pronunciation over an e-mail, but if you pronounce it the way it is spelt your pronunciation will be intelligible to most people.

 Under my teacher's guidance, whenever I had problems like these, he was able to remedy the problems effectively and in a timely fashion.
 I know I did something wrong with my practice, but I just don't know what.
 For the last month, I stopped practicing and concentrated on practicing Lifting the Sky and Carry the Moon along with Self-Manifested Qi that I learned from your Chi Kung books.

 I'm planning to come to your Intensive Chi Kung Course but meanwhile is there anything I can do to improve the situation?

 It appears that you have a serious blockage beneath your sternum, probably caused by incorrect nei kung or chi kung training.
 But don't worry.
 It can be overcome quite readily by performing the following remedial exercise.

 Stand upright and be totally relaxed.
 Gently massage (about 2 or 3 times) the spot where you have the blockage, or where you feel pain.
 Make sure your mouth is gently open when you massage.